TravelByRocket/kj6-dev/content/atlas/_index.md

 Office Hours

+Course Catalog Description
+> Provides a comprehensive overview of developing mobile applications using a range of technologies including software developers' kits, object-oriented programming and human interface design principles.
+Students incorporate leading edge technologies with their own academic pursuits and personal interests to develop mobile applications.
+Explores the social and cultural effects of app and mobile-based computing.

 We have 14 weeks.
 My goal is to get through all of the most important views, modifiers, and basic data management in the first half

+A mac running Xcode 15 or higher better is required.
+Heard there is a cart of Macs but also that ATLAS computer lab has macs with Xcode.

+General communication through Slack

+Official announcements through Canvas.
+Make sure you have notifications turned on.

+X% of code allowed from somewhere else, always cited, be able to explain all code

+Go over use of AI, ChatGPT, Copilot, Claude

+Quizzes could be on specific knowledge knowledge and/or see simple interface and do pseudo code on paper

+SF Symbols

+Design experience in ATLAS can make you a great dev

+Talk through app submission process, maybe with someone that has an app up.
+App review guidelines.

+May have assigned reading

+Can work with others but code must be your own

+Looking into: guest speakers

+Project idea: find something on behance and make it

+Time split could be about first half of instruction and demo with the second half being project time

+Design critiques were well enjoyed in the past

+Rotating code review

+Better to do something simple than to cheat

+Are they using Figma?
+Need to prototype the app somehow

+Have checkpoints early and often with projects so they can be course corrected

+2 quizzes, 10 pts each

+6 homeworks, 10 each

+project 1, 20, tell your dev story

+Project 2, 30, calculate something

+project 3, 40, use an API with good UI

+project 4, 50, pick a framework to use

 | Class Week              | Topics                                                         |
 | ----------------------- | -------------------------------------------------------------- |